jomefavourite/Blog-posts/clf00a24q000108l2dsgzb5ss.md

 All the files in the codebase were using **.js** as the file extension and now Vite was saying I have to move 50+ files to **.jsx** 🤯.

 Evan You, the creator of Vite, gave a good reason why **.jsx** extension should be used with files that return JSX.
-The response from Evan You was mentioned in the issue: [Add an option to transpile .js file with esbuild · Issue #769](https://github.com/vitejs/vite/issues/769).
+The response from Evan You was mentioned in the issue: [Add an option to transpile .js file with build · Issue #769](https://github.com/vitejs/vite/issues/769).

 [![Evan You Response To: Add an option to transpile .js file with esbuild](https://cdn.hashnode.com/res/hashnode/image/upload/v1677717208376/e5fd9239-7f8f-4bbe-a6b4-65ac895ba8b2.png align="center")](https://github.com/vitejs/vite/issues/769#issuecomment-780593283)